 “I was a little scared,” he says.
 “Especially being seventeen.
 I didn’t really know what was going to happen from there.
 But after my first consultation with Joyce, she seemed like she knew what she was talking about and had a very good idea about what I was going through.
 It was reassuring.
 I knew that I was in the right hands and that my goals could be accomplished.”

 A Team on a Mission

 The recovery process involved building Josh’s strength back one step at a time.
 Initially, the top concern was getting sensation back in his legs.
 From there, the progression involved manual therapy, fundamental strengthening exercises while moving through basic developmental positions, dry needling, ice, and electrical stimulation to assist in nerve regeneration.
-Next, they began advanced strengthening, proprioception, and return to sport activities for footwork, speed, and positional changes.
+Next, they began advanced strengthening with sports performance therapy, proprioception, and return to sport activities for footwork, speed, and positional changes.

 “There were a ton of things that she had me doing,” Josh says.
 “Every two times I went, there would be something else added to the plan.
 Obviously, mentally, it was a little tough.
 If there was ever anything that was really bothering me though or I felt like I was going too hard that day, Joyce always dialed it down and really listened to me.”

 “Working with Josh was a joy and a privilege,” says Joyce.
 “I took ownership in his recovery.
 It was moving to see a young man like Josh going through such a traumatic injury while never complaining or feeling sorry for himself.
 Every day in PT he gave 110% to his recovery -even when the most basic activities were challenging.
 We were a team on a mission.
 Helping him to regain his ability to walk, run and return to sport and life was one of my greatest thrills as a clinician.”